ranbureand/multilingual-experiment/readme.markdown

 ### Sitemap Index File

-We plage the page named `sitemap.html` in the root directory of the site.
+We place the page named `sitemap.html` in the root directory of the site.
 It points to the other localized sitemaps in the respective language subfolders.

 ``` liquid
 ---